About

 “The backlash against globalization during the recent years has underscored that business organizations are embedded in the heterogenous national, political, cultural and institutional environments.
 TRANSIT provides a Collaboratory to examine the implications of this issue and to consider how organizations constitute a mechanism for transnational interaction.”

-Anitta Kynsilehto works as a Senior Research Fellow (tenure-track) at the Tampere Peace Research Institute, Faculty of Social Sciences, Tampere University, and holds the title of Docent in Ethnic Relations at the University of Helsinki.
+Anitta Kynsilehto works as Associate Professor (research on society, especially global mobilities) at the Tampere Peace Research Institute, Faculty of Social Sciences, Tampere University, and holds the title of Docent in Ethnic Relations at the University of Helsinki.

 Anitta’s research encompasses global mobility, different forms and practices of solidarity and resistance, and the concept and practical implications of intersectionality.
 Over the past years, her research has focused increasingly on mobilities in the so-called Global South and in possibilities and forms of decolonizing knowledge production.
 She has co-authored two monographs, Gender and Mobility: A Critical Introduction and Choreographies of Resistance: Mobile Bodies and Relational Politics, and published numerous articles, book chapters and commissioned reports.
 She works closely with civil society organizations and groups, such as EuroMed Rights (formerly Euro-Mediterranean Human Rights Network) where she served as the board member in charge of migration and asylum (2012-2018).